noobular/-NA-Printer-Hoppers/README.md

 Add this into darkrpmodification\lua\darkrp_customthings\categories.lua

-DarkRP.createCategory{
+<code>DarkRP.createCategory{
     name = "Printer Hoppers", -- The name of the category. categorises = "entities", -- What it categorises.
-MUST be one of "jobs", "entities", "shipments", "weapons", "vehicles", "ammo". startExpanded = true, -- Whether the category is expanded when you open the F4 menu. color = Color(50, 50, 200, 255), -- The color of the category header. canSee = function(ply) return true end, -- OPTIONAL: whether the player can see this category AND EVERYTHING IN IT.
+MUST be one of "jobs", "entities", "shipments", "weapons", "vehicles", "ammo".</code>
+    startExpanded = true, -- Whether the category is expanded when you open the F4 menu. color = Color(50, 50, 200, 255), -- The color of the category header.
+    canSee = function(ply) return true end, -- OPTIONAL: whether the player can see this category AND EVERYTHING IN IT.